ProjectEvergreen/greenwood/www/pages/plugins/index-hooks.md

 ## Index Hooks

 It is common when working with certain libraries (3rd party or otherwise) that scripts _must_ be loaded globally and / or unbundled.
-Greenwood provides some prefined places in its _index.html_ that can be used to inject custom HTML which can be used to inject scripts for things like polyfills, analytics.
+Greenwood provides some prefined places in its _index.html_ that can be used to inject custom HTML which can be used to inject scripts for things like polyfills and analytics.

 ## Hook Types
 Right now Greenwood supports the following hook types: